Vera and Donald Blinken Open Society Archives

 Unofficial translation of speech Russian President Boris Yeltsin delivered at the CSCE summit in Budapest, on December 5, 1994.

-(HU OSA 318-0-7 Records of Records of the International Helsinki Federation for Human Rights, CSCE-OSCE Files)
+(HU OSA 318-0-7 Records of the International Helsinki Federation for Human Rights, CSCE-OSCE Files)

 Unlike Yeltsin, Clinton did mention the signing of the Budapest Memorandum.
 “He welcomed historic agreements signed at Budapest on Monday with the former Soviet states of Ukraine, Belarus and Kazakhstan renouncing nuclear weapons and finally bringing into force long-delayed arms cuts under the START-1 treaty,” the same Reuter release reported.
 “But while celebrating that landmark, Europe had to face the war on its doorstep in Bosnia, Clinton said.
 ‘The terrible conflict in Bosnia rages not 300 miles from this city,’ said Clinton, identifying the central issue undermining a summit supposed to set a new security framework.”